rahulunair/repo-peek/Readme.md

 ### more information

 The tool creates 2 files and a directory, a config file `~/.repk.ini`, a log file `~/.repk.log` and a directory `~/.repk`. repo-peek downloads the tar:gz of the repo, extracts it and saves it to `~/.repk`.
 There is a naive caching mechanism, where the tool deletes each repo if it is older than 3 minutes.

+I got influenced to build this tool after i saw: [git peek](https://github.com/Jarred-Sumner/git-peek)